vdjserver/repertoire-summarization/README.txt

 ###########################################################

-The purpose of this suite of software tools is to generate analysis and summary statistics of Ig-Seq data.
+The purpose of this suite of software tools is to generate analysis and summary statistics of "Ig-Seq" "Rep-Seq" data.

 IGBLAST output files (using a certain output format) are taken as input and 4 distinct files are generated as outputs:
-1) CDR3 length histogram (in kabat and imgt modes),
+1) CDR3 length histogram data file (in kabat and imgt modes) "cdr3_hist.out",
 2) JSON-formatted hierachies of the IMGT alleles and corresponding counts of segments in top combinations with agregrated counts,